grbtm/grbtm.github.io/_posts/2019-12-29-work-in-progress.markdown

 a broad amount of documents in its vector space.

 Since I was considering mainly news articles (and some blog posts), I was looking for a large dataset of freely available news articles.
+The [gensim-data][gensim-data] API is generally a good starting point when looking for publicly available NLP datasets and also models.

+But in my case I found a great news article dataset on kaggle.
 If you have a kaggle account, you can download a 640 MB large dataset of 143,000 articles from 15 American publications, submitted by Andrew Thompson: [kaggle link][little-dataset].
 (Or get even the larger, 1.5GB dataset with 204,135 articles from 18 American publications from [components.one][big-dataset])

 Once we have downloaded the kaggle dataset, we'll extract and concatenate the article